 Hire a professional chimney sweep to make sure your fireplace is safe and soot-free before firing up those logs.

-When you’re not using your fireplace, keep the flue closed to prevent cold air from leaking in and raising your heating bill.
+Finally, when you’re not using your fireplace, keep the flue closed to prevent cold air from leaking in and raising your heating bill.

 3. Stock the Shelves